 We believe that in-depth, civic-minded journalism is a community asset that sustains democracy and quality of life, and we rely on individual donors, foundations, advertisers and sponsors to sustain our work.

-As of Fall 2012, MinnPost had more than 3,400 member-donors contributing amounts ranging from $10 to more than $20,000 a year.
-Almost a third of our donors are sustaining members.
-Sustaining members include all those who sign up for automatically recurring donations, as well as loyal supporters who have made a donation for three or more years in a row.
+As of December 2022, MinnPost had more than 5,200 member-donor households contributing amounts ranging from $1 to more than $20,000 a year.
+Over half of our donors are sustaining members who make automatic recurring donations.

 MinnPost’s initial funding of $850,000 came from four families: John and Sage Cowles, Lee Lynch and Terry Saario, Joel and Laurie Kramer, and David and Vicki Cox.